RyanStarr/Static-Site/content/authors/admin/_index.md

 ---
 title: Ryan Starr
-role: Looking for roles in Junior DevOps or 2nd/3rd Line Support
+role: Looking for System Administrator roles
 avatar_filename: avatar.jpg
 bio: My name is Ryan Starr.
-I have an AZ-900 certification, experience in an IT Service Desk environment and have gained many skills using my home lab.
+I have gained experience working within an MSP as a Technical Analyst and through a range of homelab projects.
 interests:
   - Configuring my home lab
   - 3D printing